NSGIC’s Geo-Enabled Election project helps place right voter in THE right voting district

 GIS technology aids in the process of ensuring that each voter is placed in the correct and exact location, and therefore is placed into the right voting district.
 Instead of relying on cumbersome voter lists and verbal definitions of voting districts, GIS technology allows election officials to view voters as pinpoints on a map, and voting district boundaries as geometrical shapes that surround those pinpoints.
 The verification that voters have, in fact, been placed into the right voting district becomes much easier, as does quality control – both as part of a periodic review, and after major changes, such as the modification of voting district boundaries.

-Many states already use GIS technology for other matters, such as emergency response systems, land use, or utility management, and often have a Geographic Information Officer (GIO) within state government.
-Part of the Geo-Enabled Elections project’s mission is to promote a stronger dialogue between GIOs and Election Directors in state government.
+Many states already use GIS technology for other matters, such as emergency response systems, land use, or utility management, and often have a geographic information officer (GIO) within state government.
+Part of the Geo-Enabled Elections project’s mission is to promote a stronger dialogue between GIOs and election directors in state and local government.

 Steering group, circle of advisors and project manager